VeritasSoftware/AspNetCore.ApiGateway/README_Orchestration.md

 You can call the endpoint in **Swagger** to view your Api Orchestration.

-**This way, client developers can get information to make calls to your Gateway API.**
+**Client developers can use this information to make calls to your Gateway API.**

 ### GET Orchestration